 BBVA checking accounts

 BBVA bank offers the Free Checking account, which doesn’t have monthly service charge.
 This account includes free ATM withdrawals at not only BBVA ATMs, but the network of Allpoint ATMs as well, which means you have 44,000 options around the US.
 Fees for overseas withdrawals are small and reasonable.
 The bank also offers the Premium Checking account, which earns interest on your money.
 Like the other accounts, there is only a $35 minimum balance to open it, but if your balance is below $5,000 you’ll pay a hefty $26 monthly maintenance fee.
-You’ll earn between .5% and .75% depending on what kind of balance you maintain.
 If you’re going to keep that high of a balance, you may want to look at their money market account instead.
 We have more information on BBVA’s money market accounts below.

 BBVA savings accounts